Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 * Launch a client like the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).

 ## Build
-To build your own version of `LS_AMF_Hello_World_Adapter.jar`, instead of using the one provided in the `deploy.zip` file, follow these steps:
+To build your own version of `LS_AMF_Hello_World_Adapter.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java#install) section above, follow these steps:

 * Download this project.
 * Get the `ls-adapter-interface.jar`, `ls-generic-adapters.jar`, and `log4j-1.2.15.jar` files from the [Lightstreamer distribution](http://www.lightstreamer.com/download) and copy them into the `lib` folder.